 - Liam Gallagher, a senior at Williams, was found by our photographer lounging on the steps of Chapin Hall, wearing a long-sleeved flannel-style plaid shirt in summer hues of white, blue and teal, atop a pair of relaxed brown pants with a pair of stylish dock shoes worn without socks.

 - Frank Newton, owner of the Summer White House Inn in Lenox also caught the attention of the camera lens.
 Like Gallagher, he too wore some dock-style shoes, as well as a straw Panama hat to shade his face from the sun.
-His outfit, however, was straight-up fall layers: periwinkle sweater with a slight V-neck worn over a yellow collared shirt.
-His khaki-style slacks were a sort of heather red hue in worn over tall, slightly showing socks that matched the sweater.

 The time period of approaching fall is a fantastic time to mix and match layers, accessories and styles, as these people have done.
 The key is making classic clothing and trendy pieces work for you.